semimod/openvaf-website/content/docs/help/faq.md

 Sharing brings nothing but advantages to everyone.
 It enables to locate bugs, improve the tools, but also shows the commercial EDA vendors what is technically possible.

+### Will OpenVAF remain open-source?

+Yes, OpenVAF and the OSDI interface will remain open-source projects.
+However, SemiMod offers potential commercial partners to build or integrate OpenVAF into a proprietary interface.

 ### I need help integrating OpenVAF into my simulator, can you guys help me?